core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 | 65000-65535 | Experimental use (no operational use) |
 {: #tbl-new-cf-proc title="Updated CoAP Content-Formats Registration Procedures"}

-The 256-9999 range has now registration procedure IETF Review with Expert Review or IESG Approval with Expert Review.
+The 256-9999 range now has registration procedures requiring IETF Review with Expert Review or IESG Approval with Expert Review.
 In particular:

 * All assignments according to "IETF Review with Expert Review" are made on an "IETF Review" basis per {{Section 4.8 of RFC8126@BCP26}} with "Expert Review" additionally required per {{Section 4.5 of RFC8126@BCP26}}.